Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: EXPERIMENT

 \subsection{Comparison with State-of-the-Art Methods}

 \textbf{CoT Texts Generation.} As shown in Table \ref{exp1}, compared to the state-of-the-art approaches C3DAVG \cite{Parmar_2019_CVPR}, MSCADC \cite{Parmar_2019_CVPR}, SWINBERT \cite{lin2022swinbert}, LAVENDER \cite{li2023lavender} and RICA$^{2}$ \cite{majeedi2024ricaˆ} on CoT-AFA dataset, EFA achieved notable improvements on the four mainstream evaluation metrics for text generation BLEU \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, CIDEr \cite{vedantam2015cider} and ROUGE-L \cite{lin-och-2004-orange}.
 By outperforming previous methods by 4.5\%, 1.3\%, 16.0\%, and 4.7\% on the BLEU, METEOR, CIDEr, and ROUGE-L metrics respectively, our proposed model demonstrates its ability to recognize and understand the critical details and causal reasoning in video action sequences.
 The model has developed a capacity for textual generalization, eschewing superficial descriptions in favor of learning and utilizing expert-level vocabulary and phrases.
 The substantial 16.0\% improvement on the CIDEr score indicates that our EFA framework, guided by Standard Technical Steps, has learned to identify and articulate minor technical details with precise language (\emph{e.g.}, using ``lumbar hyperextension" instead of ``arching the back'').
 This indicates that EFA has moved beyond generic descriptions to provide expert-level analysis.
-In contrast, the more modest 1.3\% gain in METEOR can be attributed to the metric's inherent robustness, which inadvertently narrows the performance gap between our proposed model and baseline models in terms of terminological precision.
-In summary, the texts generated by our proposed model is not only more grammatically correct and more consistent with human expression, but also provides more comprehensive coverage of key information from the reference texts.
+In contrast, the more modest 1.3\% gain in METEOR can be attributed to the metric's inherent robustness, which inadvertently narrows the performance gap between our proposed model and baseline models in terms of terminological precision. \ar{Beyond traditional metrics, our MLLM-as-a-Judge metrics (Table \ref{exp1}) explicitly validate EFA's deep semantic quality.
+By outperforming all baselines in Factuality, Logic, and Helpfulness, it robustly proves that EFA delivers not only grammatically correct texts, but also practically useful and biomechanically sound instructional feedback.}

 \textbf{Action Classification and Quality Assessment.} To validate the effectiveness of our proposed method in assessing action classification, we conduct experiments to compare it with action recognition methods.
 The results are reported in Table~\ref{exp2}, and we can find our proposed method achieves the best performance results compared to others and fully demonstrates the effectiveness of our approach in capturing global-local features and discriminate video differences.
 For quality assessment, we re-classified the videos into only two categories for evaluation: standard and non-standard.
 For action classification task, EFA achieves a Top-1 accuracy of 77.2\%, an improvement of 2.7\% over the strongest baseline (\emph{i.e.,} Video Swin \cite{Liu_2022_CVPR}).
 In the quality assessment task, our model obtains an 81.8\% accuracy, surpassing the best baseline by 2.1\%.
 These results validate our approach, demonstrating that incorporating textual guidance not only improves action recognition but also equips the model to capture the subtle visual details necessary for judging action form.